JasmineeeWu/BigDataCW1/Student_23098644/1.CourseworkOne/README.md

 order by gics_sector;
 ```
 #### Output:
-The output table has four columns gics_sector, us_return, fr_return, and comparison.
+The output table has four columns: gics_sector, us_return, fr_return, and comparison.
 The gics_sector column shows ten sectors including Communication Services, Consumer Discretionary, Consumer Staples, Energy, Financials, Health Care, Industries, Materials, Real Estate, and Utilities.
 Note that there are two sectors (Information Technology and Technology) that are not included in the output as the missing return (‘null’) of one of the countries.
 It can be discovered from the output table that for most sectors, France outperforms the US, however, for the Energy and Financials sector, the US exceeds France with a higher average return.
-The comparison provides valuable insight into the relative performance of US and France equities and helps inform investment decisions or portfolio adjustments.
+The comparison provides valuable insight into the relative performance of US and France equities and helps inform investros about investment decisions and portfolio adjustments.

 ## SQL2
 #### Background:
 Each fund trader manages a fund.
 It is important to understand how the fund traders perform by directly discovering their fund performance, since it will allow investors to assess the traders’ effectiveness as well as guide their future investment decisions.
 #### Aims:
 The primary aim of the query is to assess and compare the performance of individual funds during the period from 2023-10-28 to 2023-11-24.
 By analyzing changes in the net amount of equity positions held by each fund over this timeframe, the query will enable investors to gain insights into the relative performance of the given funds and at the same time, evaluate the fund trader's performance.
 #### Approach:
-When discovering the raw database, I found that the portfolio position changes occurred on 2023-10-27, so I would like to research the traders’ performance and their corresponding fund performance assuming that the portfolio positions did not change from 2023-10-28 to the end of the given period 2023-11-24.
+When discovering the raw database, I found that the portfolio position changes occurred on 2023-10-27, so I would like to research the traders’ performance and their corresponding fund performance assuming that the portfolio positions did not change from 2023-10-28 to the end of the given period 2023-11-24 (around 1 month).

 •	Step 1: Generate a derived table named trader_performance, including a derived table called portfolio_equity that extracts all position-changed equities’ currency, symbol, their traders, and the changing amount with quantity.